 Students who withdraw from SUNY Cortland before the semester or after a semester is underway may be entitled to receive refunds of some of the paid charges, deposits and fees.

-Those who are denied permission to register at the College will be entitled to a full refund of tuition, room and board charges paid for that term but students who are suspended by the Student Conduct Office are fully liable for all semester charges per 8NYCRR 302.2 (b)(2).
-Students will receive a full refund of tuition and fees when a course is cancelled by the College.
+Those who are denied permission to register at the university will be entitled to a full refund of tuition, room and board charges paid for that term but students who are suspended by the Student Conduct Office are fully liable for all semester charges per 8NYCRR 302.2 (b)(2).
+Students will receive a full refund of tuition and fees when a course is canceled by the university.

 Any refunds issued as a result of reduced charges will be done via check in the student's name.
 However, if the original charge was paid by credit card, in accordance with banking regulations, we will process the refund to the credit card used to pay the charge, whenever possible.
 In the event of "split" payments, a credit card will be refunded first.